Some of the items in this collection may be copyrighted by various entities.

 Jumping back a few years, in 2002, Frank Harrell, AKA Cowboy Frank, became the webmaster for the Atlantic States Gay Rodeo Association (ASGRA).
 One of the projects he envisioned and eventually carried out, was to place complete scanned copies of all the past ASGRA rodeo programs on the association's website.
 A feat he finally accomplished after several years of begging and pleading for copies of old programs.

-In 2005, Frank became the webmaster for IGRA, a job he held for the next 6 years.
+In 2005, Frank became the webmaster for IGRA, a job he still holds (as of this writing) except for a 4 year hiatus between 2011 and 2015.
 He had a vision to do the same kind of presentation with all past gay rodeo programs, but, because he lived in Virginia, extended access to the archives in Denver, which would have been neccessary for such a project, was not practical.

 In July, 2010, Frank Harrell and his life partner Tom, made a sudden and unexpected decision to move from Virginia to Colorado, a place where Frank had longed to live since the late 1960's.
-In November, they found their perfect new home in Castle Rock, just south of Denver.
+In November, they purchased a home in Castle Rock, just south of Denver.

 Near the beginning of 2011, with Patrick Terry's approval, Brian Rogers took over the position of IGRA Archives Chairman.
 A search was begun to find a better storage location for the remainder of the archives.

 Upon hearing about Frank and Tom's new home and its huge cellar, Brian asked them if they could store at least part of the archives.
-The nature of the way the cellar is built, presents, while not perfect, a very good environment for archive storage.
-The temperature and humidity are very stable.
+The nature of the way the cellar is built, presents, while not perfect, a much better environment for archive storage than the storage container near the fairgrounds because the temperature and humidity are very stable.
 Being in a semi-desert area, there is little chance of mildew and it is almost impossible to flood.
 The house also has a commercial burglar and fire alarm system.
 Not knowing exactly what or how much the archives consisted of, they were a bit hesitant.
 However, Brian persisted and eventually they agreed to store the collection, at least for a short time.

 After the Denver rodeo in July, 2011, Brian and Patrick moved the collection to Frank and Tom's dining room.
 Brian, Frank and Tom spent 3 days sorting and reorganizing the collection of programs and brochures before placing the collection in the cellar.
 Frank was overjoyed, finding the very collection he had wanted to work with for so long right in his own home.